qi-katherene/qi-katherene.github.io/_projects/resistor_sorter/index.md

 2. Identification
 3. Sorting/Storage

-User interface was a nice additional feature we were able to implement.
+User interface was an additional feature we were able to implement, where it then allowed the user to intuitively change the values of resistors to identify without restarting the code.

 {% include image-gallery.html images="images/capstone_functionalDecomposition.png" height="700" %}
-{% include image-gallery.html images="images/24671_student_poster.jpg" height="700" %}
+{% include image-gallery.html images="images/24671_student_poster.jpg" height="900" %}

 ## Adding table

 | Metric | Result |
 |----------|----------|
 | Team Size | 5 |